irafaelasilva/pokedex/README.md

 ### Pokédex

-List of pokemons on the basis of React
+List of pokemons on the basis of React.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Available Scripts